dr33k/domain-code-generator/README.md

-## Domain Code Generator
+## Seven - Domain Code Generator
-This utility was born out of my laziness towards the mundane process of writing similar business logic for REST Domain objects.
+This utility was born out of the laziness towards the mundane process of writing similar business logic for REST Domain objects.
 So I automated it.

 It Generates Spring Boot tailored Java Code for a particular Domain object at a time.